Vampiro/slash-command-proxy/README.md

 This was made with create-react-app and uses its basic scripts. `npm start` is sufficient to run the client on its own in a development mode.

 By default, when you run with `npm start`, your proxy requests will be made against http://slash-command-proxy.herokuapp.com.
-You can change this behavior (like if you want to run against changes you've made in your server) by setting the environment variable `REACT_APP_PROXY_DEV_DOMAIN` to wherever you want (like localhost).
-This project uses `dotenv` so you can create a .env file for this:
+You can change this behavior (like if you want to test changes you've made to the server code) by setting the environment variable `REACT_APP_PROXY_DEV_DOMAIN` to wherever you want (like localhost).
+This project uses `dotenv`, so you can create a .env file for this:

 ```bash
 # client/.env